 How to Use the Map:

-The purpose of my map is to show all of the complete sections of the Truong Son Dong Road (the blue lines), and the incomplete sections (the black lines), as well as the many potential connecting routes with the Truong Son Dong Road from the south, west and east (the purple lines).
+The purpose of my map is to show all of the complete sections of the Truong Son Dong Road (the blue lines), and the incomplete sections or sections that don’t appear on Google Maps yet (the black lines), as well as the many potential connecting routes with the Truong Son Dong Road from the south, west and east (the purple lines).
 The only exception to this is the blue route between Dalat, Buon Ma Thuot and M’Drak, which follows roads QL27 and QL26 respectively, because the Truong Son Dong Road between Dalat and M’Drak is not yet finished, therefore it’s necessary to take this alternative route.
 The green motorbike icons represent road names and intersections.
 The black roadworks icons signal bad road conditions, while orange bed icons are accommodation options.
 The red pins mark villages, towns and cities, all of which have at least some food, drink, gas stations and accommodation.
 I have also included some sights and attractions along the route.

 Because my map covers such a large area, you’ll need to zoom in on whichever section you’re focusing on in order to see it clearer.
 Please consult my map carefully before riding each section of the Truong Son Dong Road and check the Comments Section at the bottom of this guide for other reader’s updates.
 Bear in mind that some sections of the Truong Son Dong Road don’t appear on Google Maps yet, so I’ve had to draw them on manually.
 (For descriptions of each section of the Truong Son Dong Road see my Full Guide.)

 On my map I’ve outlined the entire length of the Truong Son Dong Road & connecting routes